 Insights

-Often we are asked about the different between responsibility and accountability when working with workplace cultures.
+Often we’re asked about the difference between responsibility and accountability when working with workplace cultures.
 And there’s a simple way to answer: a responsible employee completes what they are asked to do.
 They can be leaned on.
 They speak up when they are involved.

-Look up “accountable” in any dictionary and you will meet “responsibility” as its synonym.
-But “accountability” has taken on more nuance since we first started talking about it in terms of workplace culture over thirty years ago.
-To be accountable is to own not just your job but your organization’s results as well as its purpose.
-It is true psychological investment.
+Look up “accountable” in any dictionary and you’ll see “responsibility” as its synonym.
+But “accountability” has taken on more nuance since we first started talking about it in terms of workplace culture over 35 years ago.
+To be accountable is to own not just your job but your organization’s results, as well as its purpose.

 It’s that kind of taking ownership, when a person in an organization voluntarily takes it on, that changes culture.
 In a Culture of Accountability® people demonstrate high levels of ownership to think and act in the manner necessary to achieve organizational results.
 They feel attached to the purpose and results of the organization.
 Rather than having accountability mandated in an Employee Handbook, something happens internally.
-When people are personally committed to achieving key results, and they never wait to be asked for a progress report or a follow-up plan, you know you have more than a responsible culture.
-You have an accountable one.
+When people are personally committed to achieving key results, and they never wait to be asked for a progress report or a follow-up plan, you know you have built an accountable culture.

 It may sound pie-in-the-sky.
 But we’ve seen the Culture of Accountability® come to life, time and time again.
 And when leaders are truly accountable—putting themselves on the line with their employees with humility and transparency—it works even more effectively.